-- Weed Science - alkaloids and pollination in weed science
+- Weed Science - phenolic extractives from plant-bearing sources and gasification (CH4) from fibre like wood pulp, alkaloids and pollination in weed science

-- Agriculture Consulting - FYI available for you (13 research portfolios and counting)
+- Agriculture Consulting - Plse. write in; FYI available for you (13 research portfolios and counting)

-- Aquatic Ecology - duck weed, Cryptocoryne (Araceae)
+- Aquatic Ecology - water hyacinthe, duckweed, Cryptocoryne (Araceae), marine grass spp.

-- Botany - FYI available for you (e.g. seco-steroidal pharma)
+- Botany - FYI available for you (e.g. seco-steroidal based pharma)

 The seagrasses are perceived to be hardier and thus more sustainable than algae.
 The hydroponics tanks is a "swing-away" holding reef configuration, with transparent netting, flocculated with soluble, organic N-P-K from composted marine harvested seaweed and is recirculatable in a closed system and cleaned between harvest.
 Harvesting of the seagrasses and processing of biomaterials (e.g. refining of biofuels) and separation of feed residues as high quality feedstock for dairy goats and cattle is downstream.